📢 Sandra’s back and has appointments starting in June!

 Living Well Together: Indigenous Cultural Awareness and Sensitivity Training

-Karel is a climber, endurance athlete, and Registered Dietitian based in Squamish, BC.
-She comple...
+Karel is a climber, ultrarunner, and Registered Dietitian based in Squamish, BC.
+She completed he...
 Read More

 Areas of Practice